GHOST by Chris Green

 ‘You remember that creepy old man I told you about?’
 I said.
 ‘The one I saw outside the kite museum.
 Well, Dad!
 He’s back.’

-‘I’m sure it’s nothing to worry about, son,’ said Dad, looking up briefly from his Melody Maker.
+‘I’m sure it’s nothing to worry about, son,’ Dad said, looking up briefly from his Melody Maker.
 On a Thursday, his day off, Dad liked to read this cover to cover.
 It gave him all the latest news from the music business.
 He’d probably be off out later to buy a new LP by Jefferson Airplane or The Doors and I’d have to listen to that blasting out downstairs while I was trying to get to sleep.
 Or, perhaps he would have another go at playing I Am The Walrus on his Stratocaster.
 Mum would tell him to keep the noise down and they would have another row.

 ‘I was playing on the beach with Eddie,’ I continued.
 ‘You know, down by the groynes, and there he was.
 The same man.
 It looked like he was coming right out of the sea but he had all of his clothes on.
 Not just shirt and trousers either, a big overcoat and hat and everything.’